-Heavy Equipment Simulators and their Function in the Construction Industry
+Heavy Equipment Simulators: Their Function in the Construction Industry

 Do heavy equipment simulators prepare operators to be proficient in the field?
 That answer and more are below, along with our novice attempt to complete an entry-level simulation.